File 318 · Open (no verified anomaly)

 Why the location became a magnet

 The cultural question is open.
-Claimed Why this particular property accreted such an intense and durable legend — folklore, isolation, a charismatic owner, and television each play a part — is a question of culture, not physics [1].
+Claimed Why this particular property accreted such an intense and durable legend — a pre-existing UFO-corridor reputation, isolation, a charismatic billionaire owner, a bestselling book, and a hit television series each play a part — is a question of culture, not physics [1].

 Primary material.